AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

- <em>[Draft of article, part 2 in series (<a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">part 3</a> | <a href=https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad>part 2</a>)]</em>
+ <em>[Draft of article, part 3 in series (parts: <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">1</a> | <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">2</a>)]</em>
 _____________________

 <h1>Breaking News 3: New Media Myths</h1>

 <em><strong>Breaking News</strong> is about the self-inflicted fractures breaking the news business.
 Previous posts were on <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">on malvertising</a> and the <a href=https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad>ad tech tax</a>.</em>

-Below is the math that explodes the myths that we in the news industry believe and base bad decisions on.
+Below is the math that explodes the myths that we in the news industry believe, and base bad decisions on.

 <h2>Myth: People won't pay for content</h2>

 The good news: Online ads on newspaper sites make money, a lot of money.

-The bad news: Mobile phone carriers, not news publishers, pocket most of that money.
+The bad news: News publishers don't get most of that money, cell phone carriers and ad-tech agnecies do.

-A U.S. reader pays a cell provider $0.30 in data plan fees to download the average newspaper webpage -- $0.46 if she has a prepaid plan.
-A news site, on a good day, might get $0.03 for every ad that reader sees.
+Using the <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> calculator, to view the average newspaper webpage, <a href="https://www.rjionline.org/stories/need-for-speed-1-newspaper-load-times-give-slow-news-day-new-meaning">which weighs an obese 4.7 MB</a>, a U.S. reader pays $0.30 in data plan fees -- $0.46 for prepaid plans.

-The math comes from the <a href="https://whatdoesmysitecost.com/">What Does My Site Cost?</a> calculator.
-Enter a URL "to find out how much it costs for someone to use your site on mobile networks around the world."
-The greater that URL's page-weight the greater the cost.
-Newpaper webpages average <a href="https://www.rjionline.org/stories/need-for-speed-1-newspaper-load-times-give-slow-news-day-new-meaning">an obese 4.7 MB</a>, more than double the web-average, making it expensive for readers to download.
+Meanwhile, for every ad the reader views on that page, the newspaper, at best, gets $0.03, while the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">ad-tech agencies can pocket $0.05</a>.

-For the same page-view, telcos often rake in many times more in data fees than publishers do in ads.
-Plus, publishers funnel billions in ad dollars to social and search sites, with questionable ROI.
-News content makes plenty in profit, just not for news sites.
+Search and social site also rake in profits from newspaper articles.
+Online news content generates plenty of revenue, just not for news sites.

 <h2>Myth: The internet is killing newspapers</h2>